 The sequel blows its load way too early by showing us how Pinhead became Pinhead.
 They could have kept this secret for at least another 3 movies.
 Anyway, I began to notice immediately that parts of the musical score sounds just like the melody from the Puppet Master series.

 Kirsty is back.
 Apparently, things didn’t end quite the way they were presented in the first film.
 There’s this detective, and he tells her he was there at the house at the end, that he brought her to the hospital.
-She warns the detective—wait for this one—that he has to destroy that mattress!!!
-Otherwise, Julia will come out of that mattress from hell!!!
+She warns the detective—wait for this one—that he has to destroy that mattress from hell or Julia will come out of it!!!
 Oh man.
 Hell is in our mattresses because we have sex on them???
 The mattress is immediately rescued from the house—which I guess didn’t burn down after all???

 An evil doctor acquires the mattress and puts one of his mental patients on it.
 Wouldn’t you know it?
 Stepmother Julia comes crawling out, completely skinless.
 She devours the crazy guy.
 She smokes, she drinks, Evil Doc begins bringing her sacrifices.
 Before long, she is good old Julia again.
 But wait.
 Her hairstyle is different!
 No more Frida feathers!
 But it makes sense.
 Abba is way too heavenly and pure for hell…

 Evil Doc has another handy patient—a young mute girl who is a pro at puzzles.
 He gets her to open the box.
 Everyone ends up in hell—which bares a striking resemblance to an M.C.
 Escher drawing.
 Julia gives Evil Doc a tour of hell and he spies a threesome—in which 2 men sandwiching a young woman between them have chains piercing their backs.
 Get it?
 Sex = pain.
 Julia stuffs Evil Doc into a torture box, where he becomes “Wirehead.”